MustafaNafizDurukan/MustafaNafizDurukan.github.io/_posts/2023-09-26-deep-dive-syscall-using-binary-patching.md

 After that let the guest OS run and step into the `syscall` from the `NtWaitForSingleObject` user-mode function.
 This should trigger the breakpoint in the kernel.

+![Untitled](/assets/img/deep-dive-syscall-using-binary-patching/Untitled9.png)

 Now we hit the breakpoint earlier we set.

-![Untitled](/assets/img/deep-dive-syscall-using-binary-patching/Untitled9.png)
+Which means we succcesfully set a conditional breakpoint on kernel with assembly and debugged our `NtWaitForSingleObject` program on directly syscall.

 Now lets put breakpoint on `KiSystemServiceUser` function and run debugger again.